 St. Cloud is a larger medium-sized city located in the state of Minnesota.
-With a population of 67,109 people and 13 constituent neighborhoods, St. Cloud is the eighth largest community in Minnesota.
+With a population of 68,881 people and 15 constituent neighborhoods, St. Cloud is the 12th largest community in Minnesota.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, St. Cloud is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, St. Cloud is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in St. Cloud who work in office and administrative support (14.54%), sales jobs (12.18%), and food service (9.44%).
+Unlike some cities, St. Cloud isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in St. Cloud are a mix of both white- and blue-collar jobs.
+Overall, St. Cloud is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in St. Cloud who work in office and administrative support (10.18%), sales jobs (8.77%), and healthcare suport services (7.30%).

-St. Cloud is a somewhat ethnically-diverse city.
+St. Cloud is an extremely ethnically-diverse city.
 The people who call St. Cloud home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Cloud residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in St. Cloud include Norwegian, Irish, Polish, and Swedish.
+Important ancestries of people in St. Cloud include German, Norwegian, Irish, Polish, and African.

 The most common language spoken in St. Cloud is English.
-Other important languages spoken here include African languages and Spanish.
+Other important languages spoken here include African languages and Arabic.